boazbk/tcs/lec_14_PvsNP.md

 One example where we'd need to use the "binary search" approach of [optimizationnp](){.ref}  is for the problem of finding a maximum length path in a _weighted_ graph.
 In this case $G$ is a _weighted_ graph, and every edge of $G$ is given a weight which is a number between $0$ and $2^k$.
 [optimizationnp](){.ref} shows that we can find the maximum-weight simple path in $G$ (i.e., simple path maximizing the sum of the weights of its edges) in time polynomial in the number of vertices and in $k$.
+>
+Beyond just this examle there is a vast field of [mathematical optimization](https://en.wikipedia.org/wiki/Mathematical_optimization) that studies problems of the same form as in [optimizationnp](){.ref}.
+In the context of optimization, $x$ typically denotes a set of constraints over some variables (that can be Boolean, integer, or real valued), $y$ encodes an assignment to these variables,  and $f(x,y)$ is the value of some _objective function_ that we want to maximize.
+Given that we don't know efficient algorithms for $\mathbf{NP}$ complete problems, researchers in optimization research study special cases of functions $f$ (such as linear programming and semidefinite programming) where it _is_ possible to optimize the value efficiently.
+Optimization is widely used in a great many scientific agreas including  machine learning, engineering, economics and operations research.

 ### Example: Supervised learning